Double Indemnity (1944)

 Mentioned by name

-Dominick Dunne tells the story of Sam Wagstaff taking murderess Ann Woodward to see the film.
+Dominick Dunne tells the story of Sam Wagstaff taking murderess Ann Woodward to see the film, and there's a still from it.

 A brief mention of this movie is made